“I saw some flashing lights in a dark night sky, and they appeared to not move; what are they?”

 Compiling data in this way makes ‘deviations from the norm’ more obvious, e.g. anything that is moving in a direction different than the rotation of the earth becomes more apparent, and it also makes geosynchronous satellites show up as single points of light, as they have not moved during the course of the multiple exposures.
 In the case of this segment of time, there is one significant deviation, and it looks like something moving nearly perpendicularly to the star trails (upper right corner, circled).
 Here is a crop of that area:

-Circled above in red is the ‘flashing’ satellite in question, and you can see that it has moved a bit, which is mostly abnormal for an operational communications satellite (aside from re-positioning).
-The trail on the upper left part of the image is a satellite probably in medium earth orbit (possibly a GPS satellite); for a given exposure time, the length a satellite travels is dependent upon its height above the surface of the earth, so a longer trail means a lower orbit, and thus a faster speed (geosats have an effective speed of zero).
+Circled above in red is the ‘flashing’ satellite in question, and you can see that it has moved a bit (nearly perpendicular to the star trails), which is a bit unusual for an operational communications satellite (aside from re-positioning).
+The trail on the upper left part of the image is a satellite probably in medium earth orbit (possibly a GPS satellite); for a given exposure time, the length of the trail is dependent upon its height above the surface of the earth, so a longer trail means a lower orbit, and thus a faster speed (geosats have an effective ‘speed’ of zero).
+Many satellites in medium earth orbit (MEO) flare visually, and this phenomenon can be observed even high in the sky during any season and at most times of night, since MEO spacecraft are at high altitudes and often in sunlight.
+These flares can be very bright, and can even catch your attention when you are looking in a different direction, and the flash appears to be stationary.

-Anyway, lets look at this one additional way to reveal some other things about this sequence of images.
+Lets look at this one additional way to reveal some other things about this sequence of images.
 This time I will align all 456 images to the stars, as if the camera was mounted on a star tracker.
-This shows things that are either stationary, or moving in a different direction than the rotation of the earth (disregard the odd shape of the image data, it is simply a result of ‘moving’ the frames to keep the stars aligned).
+This approach highlights anything moving in a different direction than the rotation of the earth (disregard the odd shape of the image data, as it is simply a result of ‘moving’ the frames to keep the stars aligned).

-Within the red circle, note the bright points of light that are relatively evenly spaced (though some appear ‘missing’, likely due to the camera occasionally being in between frames during the flash); in the video, this shows as the periodically ‘flashing’ light (every 2m 34s).
-This particular view is the evidence that (for me) identifies this as a tumbling satellite as opposed to a satellite using its thrusters to re-position, as there is a bright central portion, and on either side the ‘flashes’ dim to nearly nothing.
+Within the red circle, note the bright points of light that are relatively evenly spaced (though some appear ‘missing’, due to the camera occasionally being in between frames during the flash); in the video, this shows as the periodically ‘flashing’ light (every 2m 34s).
+This particular view is what (for me) identifies this as a tumbling satellite, as there is a bright central portion, and on either side the ‘flashes’ dim to nearly nothing.
 This is commonly seen when satellites ‘flare’ when above the sun (which is obviously below the horizon), and you can see that the geosat above the red circle brightens from right to left (also a very small, quick ‘flare’, center-right).
-This flaring phenomenon occurs due to the sun reflecting off of a satellite’s solar panels and is quite common, and is what made the old Iridium satellites flare, sometimes visible even in daytime (they have since all been decommissioned and mostly de-orbited).
+This flaring phenomenon occurs due to the sun reflecting off of a satellite’s solar panels (or chassis, in some cases) and is quite common, and is what made the old Iridium satellites flare, sometimes visible even in daytime (the old Iridium constellation has since been decommissioned, de-orbited and replaced with newer spacecraft).

 Note that this is only a single occurrence of a geosat flare, in this case one that is likely in an unstable (non-operational, out of control) orbit.
 There can be single flashes, sets of finite flashes over short periods of time, or flashes recurring over longer periods of time).